kaechle/kaechle/README.md

 old or discarded articles that are considered useless or of little value.
 "the web is full of junk"

-On a mission to put less junk on the web.
+On a mission to put less junk into the world.